 There are 3 main parts to the larynx.
 These parts are the:

 - supraglottis - the area above the vocal cords that contains the epiglottis cartilage

 - glottis - the area of the vocal cords

 - subglottis - the part below the vocal cords, containing the cricoid cartilage that continues down into the windpipe

 Cancer can develop in any or all of these parts of the larynx.

-The hypopharynx is at the lower end of the pharynx.
-It is the space just behind the larynx.
-The pharynx is the space that connects the back of the nose to the windpipe.
+The hypopharynx is at the lower end of the throat (pharynx).
+It is the part of the throat that sits immediately behind the larynx.
+It connects the mouth and back of the nose to the windpipe and food pipe.
 There are 3 parts to the hypopharynx.
 These are the:

 - posterior pharyngeal wall

-The symptoms are similar to the symptoms of laryngeal cancer.
+The symptoms may be like the symptoms of laryngeal cancer.
 And the treatment is also often the same which is why we have included the information here.